doshi-1/doshi-1/README.md

 - 👋 Hi, I’m @doshi-1
-- 👀 I’m interested in javascript
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning Python, Redhat
 - 💞️ I’m looking to collaborate on cloud architecture
-- 📫 How to reach me: sammyomwanny@gmail.com
+- 📫 How to reach me: sammyomwanny@gmail.com, twitter: @MutahaSamuel

 <!---
 doshi-1/doshi-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.